-Reception classes are led by Miss Foster, (the schools EYFS coordinator) Mrs Holmes and Mrs Meer and the curriculum follows the Early Years foundation.
+Reception classes are led by Miss Foster, (the schools EYFS Leader) Mrs Holmes and Mrs Gillott and the curriculum follows the Early Years Foundation Stage guidance.

 There are 80 places in each school year and applications are made via Derbyshire LA